Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Systematic Assessment of Authoritative DNS Resilience for a Domain Name

 \subsection{Aggregating Scores for Comparative Assessment Across Domain Names}

 While attribute scores defined at their finest applicable hierarchy provide detailed visibility into operational practices, comparing resilience across domain names remains challenging because authoritative DNS infrastructures vary in their hierarchical complexity.
 To address this, we develop impact-driven aggregation strategies that combine scores of \textbf{each attribute} from lower levels (\ie server instance, name server, or NS functionality) into a single attribute-level score at the infrastructure level (the blue boxes in Fig.~\ref{fig:attribute}).
+Such aggregations beyond attribute-level scores provide a higher-level summary of operational resilience for a given domain name.
+This reduces the effort and technical expertise required to assess overall resilience, supporting initial scoping and subsequent drill-down analysis by domain operators and policy makers.

 Aggregation follows the hierarchical structure indicated by the solid arrows in Fig.~\ref{fig:attribute}, representing how poor or strong operational practices propagate upward through the infrastructure.
 Drawing on industry operational practices, we observe two dominant forms of propagational impact: one in which aggregation is governed by the best available option (\S\ref{subsubsec:aggregation-best}) and one in which it is governed by the worst option (\S\ref{subsubsec:aggregation-worst}).
 These cases collectively form the basis of our aggregation strategies, formalized in Algorithm~\ref{algo:1}.